DataDog/integrations-extras/taskcall/README.md

 - In TaskCall, delete the integration from Services > Integrations.
 - Navigate to the [TaskCall integration tile][6] in Datadog and uninstall it.
 You must also delete the webhook you created to send notifications to TaskCall.
 - Once this integration has been uninstalled, any previous authorizations are revoked.
-- Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the API Keys page.

 ## Support